TOMOFUMI-KONDO/frr-demo/bgp_3as/README.md

 # bgp_3as

-Two Autonomous Systems communicating with BGP.
+Three Autonomous Systems communicating with BGP.

 ![bgp_3as](./documents/three_as.png)